SHAM LABS

 Before you move on, pause.

-Consider the version of yourself you perform daily.
+Think about the version of yourself that you perform on a daily basis.

 Professional hierarchies.